 Hangar 51 is the name given to the business development and mentoring programme (the “Programme”) developed and run by International Consolidated Airlines Group, S.A and L Marks Limited designed to support entrepreneurs developing products in the areas of (1) Connected Service, (2) Smarter Operations, (3) Loyalty & Rewards, (4) Future Cargo Logistics, (5) New Products and (6) Wildcard.

-The Organisers (as fully defined below) are offering the opportunity for up to twelve individuals or teams (“Participants”) to participate in the Programme.
+The Organisers (as fully defined below) are offering the opportunity for up to eight individuals or teams (“Participants”) to participate in the Programme.
 By applying to become a Participant in the Programme, you give your full and unconditional agreement to these terms & conditions (the “Terms & Conditions”) and submit to the Organisers’ decisions, which are final and binding in all matters related to the Programme.
 If you are invited to become a Participant in the Programme, your participation is contingent upon fulfilling all requirements set forth in these Terms & Conditions and entering into such further agreements as may be required by the Organisers or referenced in these Terms & Conditions.

 TERMS AND CONDITIONS

 - Reference to the “Organisers” means each of: a) International Consolidated Airlines Group, S.A., Waterside (HAA2), PO Box 365, Harmondsworth, UB7 0GB (“IAG”); and b) L Marks Limited, whose registered office is 20 Broad Lane, Altrincham, Cheshire, WA15 ODF

 - Reference to the “Hangar 51 Committee” means the team of individuals from IAG and L Marks convened to oversee the running of Hangar 51, select Participants for the Programme, and attend a day organised by the Organisers for certain Applicants to present their ideas and plans (”Pitch Day”).